djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 \hat\lambda(s).
 $$

-Then simulation asks:
+Simulation can then address the question:

 > Is there extra spatial interaction beyond what the fitted intensity explains?

----

-## 27. Cluster processes
+## Cluster processes

-Some point patterns contain genuine event clustering even after first-order intensity has been modeled.
+Some point patterns still show clustering after first-order intensity has been modeled.

 A common model is the **Thomas process**.